arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 <a name="Ex4Task3" />
 #### Task 3 – Adding the Certificate to the Service Model of the Application ####

 Previously, when you tested SSL access to the application in your local environment, you were able to do so without specifying a certificate by taking advantage of the certificate managed by the compute emulator.
-In this task, you configure the application to use the self-signed certificate that you created in Internet Information Services (ISS) Manager.
+In this task, you will configure the application to use the self-signed certificate that you created in Internet Information Services (ISS) Manager.

 1. Switch back to Visual Studio.
 If you closed the project, you will need to reopen it from **Ex4-SecuringAppWithSSL\Begin** in the **Source** folder of the lab.